rasmuserik/server-setup/README.md

-# Docker setup
+# solsort.com website etc. setup

-**Status:** currently only experiments / not working yet.
+TODI/IN-PROGRESS: more declarative setup, with configuration as a clojure data struture, which generates docker-configuration, webserver config, as well as static website.

-This is intended to turn into the docker-setup for solsort.com, with the following sites
+This is the docker-setup for solsort.com, with various sites.

 - tinkuyforum.solsort.com - NodeBB - Redis
 - annevoel.dk - wordpress - mysql
 - rasmuserik.dk - wordpress - mysql
-- solsort.com - wordpress - mysql
+- solsort.com - static site, also intended to be in this repository
-- stats.solsort.com - piwik - mysql
+- piwik.solsort.com - piwik - mysql
 - apps.solsort.com - github:rasmuserik/apps
-- api.solsort.com - mubackend - couchdb
+- mubackend.solsort.com - mubackend - couchdb
-- cloud.solsort.com - owncloud - mysql
+- owncloud.solsort.com - owncloud - mysql
-- bibes.solsort.com - elastic-search bibdata readonly
+- ...

-behind an nginx-proxy with certificates through letsencrypt.
+behind an caddy-proxy with certificates through letsencrypt.